nikolassv/bartib/README.md

 ## Command overview

 All these commands require that you have set the `BARTIB_FILE` environment variable to the file path of your activity log.
 Otherwise they require an additional `-f/--file` parameter between `bartib` and the subcommand (see above: [How to define in which file to save the log of your activities](#how-to-define-in-which-file-to-save-the-log-of-your-activities)).

+For a full description of every subcommand and its options, see the [manual](doc/bartib.md).

 ### The essentials